Higher connectivity of the Morse complex: Introduction

 \subsection{Acknowledgments}

 We are grateful to the organizers of the 2019 Union College Mathematics Conference, where the idea for this project originated.
+We are also very grateful to the anonymous referees, for many helpful comments and in particular for suggestions that led us to proving Theorem~\ref{thrm:1_ground_morse} and its ramifications, which greatly strengthened our results.
 The second named author is supported by grant \#635763 from the Simons Foundation.